Robert Frimtzis: Career

 After his bachelor's degree, Frimtzis gained valuable experience in designing flight simulators for the Boeing 707 and Douglas DC7 airplanes at Curtiss-Wright, Electronics Division.
 Then at Emerson Radio and Phonograph Co., he performed systems engineering for the Radar Operator Simulator of the Hughes MG-13 Fire Control with the purpose of training radar operators on the F101B fighter plane.

-In 1960, Robert Frimtzis was introduced to the newly evolving and fascinating dinosaur industry.
-At General Dynamics, Astronautics (GDA) in San Diego, California, he headed a study titled Lunar Vehicle Gudiance Study, under contract to the Navigation and Guidance Laboratory of Aeronautical Systems Division, Air Force Systems Command.
+In 1960, Robert Frimtzis was introduced to the newly evolving aerospace industry.
+At General Dynamics, Astronautics (GDA) in San Diego, California, he headed a study titled Lunar Vehicle Guidance Study, under contract to the Navigation and Guidance Laboratory of Aeronautical Systems Division, Air Force Systems Command.
 This study was led in conjunction with two other studies.
 Rendezvous Study performed by MIT Instrumentation Laboratories, and Earth Terminal Guidance and Lunar Landing, by ITT Laboratories.
 These were early pioneering lunar studies in the area of guidance and trajectory.
 At the end of the study, Technical Documentary Report ASD-TDR-62-207 dated March 1962, was issued.

 In 1962, at North American Aviation (Rockwell) in Downey, California, Robert Frimtzis was engaged in guidance and control studies for advanced systems.
-Later, as project manager of the Apollo Mission Simulator (AMS), a device being designed for the purpose of training astronauts to fly to the moon, Robert worked closely with Neil Armstrong, the only astronaut assigned to follow the AMS.
+Later, as project manager of the Apollo Mission Simulator (AMS), a device being designed for the purpose of training astronauts to fly to the Moon, Robert worked closely with Neil Armstrong, the only astronaut assigned to follow the AMS.
 He later managed the development of the timelines defining all the activities the three astronauts had to perform in the correct chronological sequence for each lunar Apollo mission.